Success! TRAVEL24 has been applied to your cart.

 First off, the biofilm adapts very quickly.
 This means that a dandruff shampoo could work in the short term, but then could stop working once the biofilm adapts.

 Additionally, many dandruff shampoos are formulated to target the fungus but fail to disrupt the biofilm first.
-In order to treat the fungus, the biofilm must first be disrupted so that the products can properly target the malassezia.
+In order to clear the fungus, the biofilm must first be disrupted so that the products can properly target the malassezia.

 Finally, many hair care products contain oils like coconut, jojoba, and castor oil.
 While these oils can be great for people without seborrheic dermatitis, all oils feed malassezia so people with seborrheic dermatitis should avoid them.